Probabilistic Epistemic Updates on Algebras: Case study: Decision-making under uncertainty

+In the present section, we illustrate the relational semantic update process described in Section \ref{sec:relsem} by means of a case study that involves the assessment of the likelihood of a socially constructed event (a bankruptcy), taking place at some point in the future.

-The focal feature of the case study is that the profitability of the financial investment depends not only on factual information but more so on the beliefs and expectations of the agents.
+The focal feature of the case study is that this assessment depends to a greater extent on the actions, beliefs and expectations of the agents than on factual information.

-In what follows, first we informally present the case study and then we introduce a simplified formalization of the problem with probabilistic intuitionistic Kripke models and probabilistic intuitionistic epistemic event structures.
+In what follows, we first present the case study informally, and then we introduce a simplified formalization of the problem using probabilistic epistemic intuitionistic Kripke models and probabilistic intuitionistic epistemic event structures.